pouriyajamshidi/tcping/README.md

 tcping www.example.com 443 --alloy http://localhost:4318 --source-label paris
 ```

-The statistics you would normally see on exit, such as the packet loss and the
+The whole statistics block you would normally see on exit is sent every 10
+seconds, so a run that nobody is watching still reports it: the packet loss,
-minimum, average, maximum and mean deviation of the latency, are sent every 10
+the minimum, average, maximum and mean deviation of the latency, the total
+uptime and downtime, the longest streak of each and when it ran from and to,
+when the last successful and unsuccessful probes landed, how many times the
+hostname had to be looked up again and how often it answered from a different
+address, and when the run started, how long it has been going and when it
+ended.
+Times are sent as milliseconds since the epoch, since a metric can only
-seconds so a run that nobody is watching still reports them.
-Use `--alloy-stats-interval` to change
+carry a number.
+Use `--alloy-stats-interval` to change the interval.
-that.

 On the Alloy side you need an OTLP receiver pointed at Prometheus.
 A working
 one, along with a Prometheus, an InfluxDB and a Grafana dashboard you can